 Who it helps: Households in the rural Gunnison Valley area.

-How you can help: Donate here ($50 pays for the contents of one box) or sign up to help pack or distribute boxes here.
+How you can help: Donate here ($50 pays for the contents of one box).

 What they need: For a special Thanksgiving week food distribution, Project Worthmore—which provides programs that foster community and increase quality of life among Denver-area refugees—is collecting culturally appropriate treats, including halal meat, dates, persimmons, and pomegranates.